 2. Palette Cam

-Palette Cam is a great free tool for creating colour unique colour palettes and schemes using inspiration found in everyday life.
+Palette Cam is a great free tool for creating unique colour palettes and schemes using inspiration found in everyday life.
 The app allows you to grab colours from your camera or saved photographs – it will match them and generate individual HEX and RGB values (colour codes) for each shade.
-The built in zoom view gives you pixel level precision when picking colours making this a fabulous tool for creating colour schemes and making paint colour and textile selections.
+The built in zoom view gives you pixel level precision when picking colours making this a fabulous tool for creating schemes and making paint colour and textile selections.